php-ru/symfony-docs-ru/components/console/helpers/progressbar.rst

 .. versionadded:: 4.1
     The ``setMaxSteps()`` method was introduced in Symfony 4.1.

-Another solution is to just omit the steps argument when creating the :class:`Symfony\\Component\\Console\\Helper\\ProgressBar` instance::
+Another solution is to omit the steps argument when creating the :class:`Symfony\\Component\\Console\\Helper\\ProgressBar` instance::

     $progressBar = new ProgressBar($output);